KennethScott/ChannelsDVR-Log-Monitor/README.md

 alert rules.
 If a match is found, the log records in question are collected and the user is notified via email.

-The application is containerized and configured through the **/config/appsettings.json** file with the following settings:
+The application is containerized and expects the user to mount the following:
+1. `/app/logs` should be mounted to a folder if you want access to the logs
+2. `appsettings.json` should be mounted to your own customized appsettings.json file.

+Example mount command:

+`docker run -d -v /path/to/logs:/app/logs -v /path/to/appsettings.json:/app/appsettings.json channelsdvr-log-monitor:v1`

+All application configuration is handled through the **/config/appsettings.json**.
+A default copy is available in the root of this repository.
+Copy it to your desired location, make the necessary changes, and mount it when you run the container.

+The **appsettings.json** has the following settings

 - `PollingIntervalMinutes`: The interval in minutes at which the log monitor polls for new log entries.